Subject Access Request

 Third party information may be edited out (redacted) so that it does not form part of the requested information.

-There are exemptions within the Act which may allow us to refuse to comply with your request.
+There are exemptions within the General Data Protection Regulations and the UK Data Protection Act 2018 which may allow us to refuse to comply with your request.

 Where an exemption applies to the facts of your request, we may refuse to provide all or some of the information requested, depending on the circumstances.
 For example, if providing you with the information would be likely to affect the way crime is detected or prevented.
 When responding to you, the reasons will be explained.

 What if I am not happy with the handling of the request?

 If you are unhappy with the response to your subject access request then you can raise a concern to us about it.
 We will then review your concern and issue a response to you within one month of receipt.
 If you wish to raise a concern then, please write to:

 The Information Governance Solicitor, Wheatley Group, Wheatley House, 25 Cochrane Street, Glasgow, G1 1HL.